Who pays property transfer tax

 Until the end of 2016, this tax was overwhelmingly paid by the seller.
 Only if there was an agreement with the buyer did the buyer pay the tax.

-How the amount of tax is determined
+How the tax was determined

 Are you solving a similar problem?